TheDocumentation Index

 The CLI supports a subset of search types:

 --query-type: Subset of search types (e.g. GRAPH_COMPLETION, RAG_COMPLETION, CHUNKS, SUMMARIES, CYPHER).
-See Search for the full list.--datasets: Limit search to specific datasets--top-k: Maximum number of results to return--system-prompt: Point to a custom prompt file for LLM-backed modes--output-format(-f):pretty(friendly layout),simple(minimal text), orjson(structured output for scripts)
+See Search for the full list.--datasets: Limit search to specific datasets--top-k: Maximum number of results to return--system-prompt: Point to a custom prompt file for LLM-backed modes--session-id(-s): Search session memory directly when used by itself, or add session history to graph-backed recall--output-format(-f):pretty(friendly layout),simple(minimal text), orjson(structured output for scripts)

-Clean up when a dataset is outdated or when you reset the environment.Delete Command Options
+Clean up when a dataset is outdated or when you reset the environment.Forget Command Options

 The CLI stores its settings so you do not have to repeat them.
 Configuration updates line up with the Python API.Config Command Options